 A drought is a deficiency of precipitation over an extended period of time, relative to the region's typical precipitation levels.
+While a bit vaguely defined megadrought is usually a drought that lasts for longer than a decade.
 Its impacts vary from region to region which makes it difficult to define exactly what determines a drought.
 This is because certain places are used to not receiving much precipitation, while some places might rely on lots of precipitation.
 Therefore droughts depend on the demand that people place on their water supply, and the impacts that come as a result of its absence (Figure 1).

 There are four basic measures of drought, all of which stem from a shortage of precipitation: